The objective of this lesson is to practise the Coordinated use of Aileron and Rudder, to achieve gentle turns without any adverse yaw, slip or skid.

 Further Reading and References

-Gliding From Passenger to Pilot, 2nd Edition: Page 88
+- Gliding From Passenger to Pilot, 2nd Edition: Pages 88

 - BGA Instructors’ Manual, 4th Edition: Section 2, Chapter 7, Page 7-3

 - Gliding: The British Gliding Association Student Pilot Manual, Section 4.5 and website.

 The GlidingSchool.com lessons were developed for Condor2.
 They will be updated from time to time.
 Visit the Downloads page for news of updates, and to request the latest version.